pottekkat/personal-website/content/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller.md

 In this tutorial, you learned to set up APISIX Ingress on your cluster.
 We tested it out by configuring basic Routes to a sample application.

-With APISIX proxy and the Ingress controller, you can also configure Upstreams, Plugins, mTLS, and monitoring.
+With APISIX gateway and the Ingress controller, you can also configure Upstreams, Plugins, mTLS, and monitoring.
 To learn more about APISIX and how you can use these features, visit [apisix.apache.org](https://apisix.apache.org).